Current laws little help as catalytic converter thefts increase in Cabell County, officials say

 For a department already stretched thin, the hours it takes to find video surveillance, interview witnesses and investigate requires a lot of resources for law enforcement.

-Those investigations sometimes lead to
+Those investigations sometimes lead to Ohio and Kentucky, which cross jurisdictions, Hatfield said.

 “If we don’t get something to lead us in the direction of the (thief), then we have to rely on what we do have in place,” he said.
 “That leads us to people who take metal in for scrap, and that’s just the ones that are taking them to legal scrap dealers.”